HarperDB/documentation/docs/technical-details/reference/resource.md

 * Update (Partial) - `patch`
 * Delete - `delete`

 The RESTful HTTP server and other server interfaces will directly call resource methods of the same name to fulfill incoming requests so resources can be defined as endpoints for external interaction.
-When resources are used by the server interfaces, they will be executed in a transaction and the access checks will be performed before the method is executed.
+When resources are used by the server interfaces, the static method will be executed (which starts a transaction and does access checks), which will then create the resource instance and call the corresponding instance method.
 Paths (URL, MQTT topics) are mapped to different resource instances.
 Using a path that specifies an ID like `/MyResource/3492` will be mapped to a Resource instance where the instance's ID will be `3492`, and interactions will use the instance methods like `get()`, `put()`, and `post()`.
 Using the root path (`/MyResource/`) will map to a Resource instance with an ID of `null`, and this represents the collection of all the records in the resource or table.

 You can create classes that extend `Resource` to define your own data sources, typically to interface with external data sources (the `Resource` base class is available as a global variable in the HarperDB JS environment).
 In doing this, you will generally be extending and providing implementations for the instance methods below.
 For example: